Danira98/Pewlett-Hackard-Analysis/README.md

 From the table [mentorship_eligibility.csv](https://github.com/Danira98/Pewlett-Hackard-Analysis/files/9769913/mentorship_eligibility.csv), where we list the total amount of employees that meet the criteria to participate in the mentorship program, we can observe the following:

 - Out of the *1,049* employees that meet the criteria for the mentorship program, the two tiles that most likely contain the largest amount of employees that could participate in the program are Senior Staff and Senior Engineer.
-- The titles that will face more challenges to find mentors for the next generation will be Manager, followed closely by Assistant Engineer.
+- Unsurprisingly, the titles that will face more challenges to find mentors for the next generation will be Manager, followed closely by Assistant Engineer.
+This follows closely from the results we found on the previous table.

 ## Summary: